-Here at Pro we are getting ahead of the curve but, of course, for some people finding a new role isn’t the number one priority in the current climate.
+Here at Pro-Group we are getting ahead of the curve but, of course, for some people finding a new role isn’t the number one priority in the current climate.
 Those who are still looking for their next challenge are taking measured steps and re-analysing their next move, but more often than not people are happy to continue with interviewing if the potential role is a significant step up - whether this is in pay or responsibility.

 We are certainly seeing a number of high-quality, immediately available candidates who are open to moving jobs.
 Now, it is more important than ever to showcase your company and promote the reasons candidates should join your workforce, from key responsibilities and career progression to benefits and company culture.

 How can we interview?